6. Running Jobs on HECToR

 • Class 1a projects will not be charged for low priority jobs.
 All other projects will be charged.

-• The minimum job size supported in the queue is 4096 cores.
+• The minimum job size supported in the queue is 512 cores (16 nodes).
 This limit is subject to change depending upon operational necessity.

-• The maximum job size supported in the queue is 14,186 cores.
+• The maximum job size supported in the queue is 16,384 cores (512 nodes).
 This limit is subject to change depending upon operational necessity.

 • The maximum run time supported is 3 hours.